How are Gmail opens reported within Email Analytics?

 Forward and print tracking is no longer supported for Gmail opens.

-Since the open tracker pixels used to relay information about Gmail opens are now cached on Google servers, you will see the IP address or location of Gmail proxy servers.
+Since the open tracker pixels used to relay information about Gmail opens are now cached on Google servers, you will see the location of Gmail proxy servers or none at all.